UthraaMurali/uthraamurali.github.io/README.md

 # uthraamurali.github.io
+This repository hosts static HTML pages for open-access preprints by Uthraa Murali.
-Open-access preprints and research manuscripts by Uthraa Murali, with persistent DOIs hosted on Zenodo.
+The authoritative archival versions of all papers, along with persistent DOIs, are hosted on Zenodo.